obrie/retrokit/manual/extensions.md

 The following supplementary modules are included:

+* mame-tools - Builds tools (such as chdman) for the latest version of MAME
+* p2keyboard - Provides a UI for configuration Player 2 keyboard controls in RetroArch
 * retrokit - UI controls for managing retrokit
 * retrokit-system - Interface for setting up custom emulators / retroarch configs outside the context of a scriptmodule (for use with lr-mess)
 * xpadneo-plus - xpadneo with v0.10.0 backports and support for triggers_to_buttons